M2Team/NanaZip/Documents/Policies.md

   - `0`: Disabled (Default)
   - `1`: Enabled

-# Legacy Policies in NanaZip 6.0 Preview 1

-NanaZip supports setting system-wide policies via creating Registry values in the key `HKLM\Software\NanaZip\Policies`.
-These policies override user settings.

-Following is the list of currently-supported policy options.

-## Supported policy values

-### Propagate Zone.Id stream

-*Availability: NanaZip 6.0 Preview 1 (6.0.1461.0) and later.*

-This value controls Mark-of-the-Web (MOTW) propagation of archive files.

-- Name: `WriteZoneIdExtract`
-- Type: `REG_DWORD`
-- Value:
-    - `0`: No
-    - `1`: Yes (all files)
-    - `2`: Only for unsafe extensions (does not support all nested archives)

 ### Archive handler restrictions

-*Availability: NanaZip 6.0 Preview 2 and later.*

 These values control which archive handlers can be loaded by NanaZip.